 Her on-again/off-again symptoms were at first thought to be her gallbladder.
 Then she was diagnosed with acid reflux within days of embarking on a cruise out of Miami, and was cleared by the attending physician to travel.
-But when she got to Miami, Angie began experiencing frightening symptoms , prompting her husband to insist they return home to Summerside, PEI.
+But when she got to Miami, Angie began experiencing frightening symptoms.
+She felt severe pain and heaviness in her chest, shortness of breath, and aching in both of her arms.
+This prompted her husband to insist they return home to Summerside, PEI.

 Angie’s experience highlights the importance of understanding and recognizing the symptoms of heart disease in women.
 When it comes to heart disease and stroke, too many women are under-diagnosed — a problem highlighted by the Heart & Stroke #TimeToSeeRed campaign.